vanus-labs/docs/content/introduction/use-cases.md

 # Vanus Use Cases

-Here are some popular use cases for Vanus, please refer to the blog for detailed cases.
+Here are some popular use cases for Vanus; please refer to the blogs for detailed cases.

 ## Data Pipeline